 Psychological treatments, such as cognitive stimulation, may be offered to help improve your memory, problem solving skills and language ability.

-Medication, other psychological therapies, such as cognitive behavioural therapy, music and art therapy, reminiscence and relaxation therapies may also be offered.
+Medication, other psychological therapies, such as cognitive behavioural therapy (CBT), music and art therapy, reminiscence and relaxation therapies may also be offered.
 These may help with managing depression, anxiety, agitation, hallucinations, delusions and challenging behaviour that can occur with Alzheimer's disease.

 Practical tips for people with Alzheimer's